Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

 Simplicity is key for new readers.
 Why?
 The longer the sentence, the more confusion your child will feel.
 Remember — kindergarten books are for those kids who are just learning to read.
 That means they have not yet mastered fluency and speed, nor do they understand the nuances of punctuation.
 And forget about a sentence extending over a page turn — these are the things that do nothing but frustrate our new readers.
 Thus, short and simple is key!

-Repetitive kindergarten books are like the pot of gold at the end of the rainbow.
+Repetitive kindergarten reading books are like the pot of gold at the end of the rainbow.
 These are the best!
 This type of story includes both repetitive structures and vocabulary words.
 Repetition in early readers allows children to master new words and skills.
 On their first read through, a child may stumble and pause frequently as they sound out what they see on the page.
 Yet, the more frequently they read a passage, sentence or word, the more flow and fluency will improve.
 The best part?
 When fluency improves, so does confidence.

 Easy to Decode